alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ## Transparency of Participation

-The existence of all current conversation participants **MUST** be visible at the current time to all current conversation participants.
+The complete set of all conversation participants **MUST** be visible at the current time to all conversation participants.

 ## Integrity of Participation